 Features of the Objectives Resolution

-3. Constitution will be framed for sovereign, independent state of Pakistan.
+- Constitution will be framed for a sovereign, independent state of Pakistan.

-5. Principles of Democracy, freedom, equality, tolerance and social justice as enunciated by Islam will be fully observed.
+- Principles of Democracy, freedom, equality, tolerance, and social justice as enunciated by Islam will be fully observed.

-9. Pakistan shall be a Federation with autonomous units.
-State’s sovereignty and territorial integrity will be protected.
+- Pakistan shall be a Federation with autonomous units.
+The state’s sovereignty and territorial integrity will be protected.

 The Resolution declared the sovereignty of God as the distinctive political philosophy.
 The Western democracy gives the notion that sovereignty lies in the people but this Resolution is important having the concept of the sovereignty of God.
 It clarified that people would utilize powers gifted by God so they would have to work within the limits prescribed by Him.
 The exercise of the powers is a sacred trust.
 The representatives of the people of Pakistan will manage the affairs under the universal ideology of democracy, freedom, equality, tolerance, and social justice with the spirit of an Islamic framework.

-The Resolution pledged to give the due respect and rights to the minorities, backward and depressed classes in the benign society of Pakistan.
-Their rights, interests, religion and culture were not confuted.
+The Resolution pledged to give due respect and rights to the minorities, backward and depressed classes in the benign society of Pakistan.
+Their rights, interests, religion, and culture were not confuted.

-The major objection by the Non-Muslims was that the government was trying to mix the religion and politics that was against the spirit of democracy.
-The non-Muslims objected on the ‘Sovereignty of Allah’ and minorities’ rights, saying it would promote inequality in the society.
-They were also of view that Shariah was not adequate for the modern time.
+The major objection by the Non-Muslims was that the government was trying to mix religion and politics that were against the spirit of democracy.
+The non-Muslims objected to the ‘Sovereignty of Allah’ and minorities’ rights, saying it would promote inequality in the society.
+They were also of the view that Shariah was not adequate for modern time.
 They feared that it would encourage the religious extremists to work for the establishment of a ‘theocratic state.’

 The Objectives Resolution is a basic and primary document of the constitutional history of Pakistan.
-It is a framework that provides mechanism to achieve goals for a better life of the people of Pakistan.
-It’s important that it embraces centrality of Islam to polity sustaining their links with the pre-independence period.
-The AIML leaders were modernist Muslims not in favour of an orthodox religious state.
+It is a framework that provides a mechanism to achieve goals for a better life for the people of Pakistan.
+It’s important that it embraces the centrality of Islam to polity sustaining their links with the pre-independence period.
+The AIML leaders were modernist Muslims not in favor of an orthodox religious state.
 Therefore, they selected the middle way abiding by the Islamic laws and the international democratic values.
 The Resolution remained ‘Preamble of all the constitutions due to its importance.

-Constitution is a set of basic principles and framework for governance and exercise of political power and legal authority.
-It clarifies the scope of power, relationship among various institutions within the government and society.
+A constitution is a set of basic principles and framework for governance and exercise of political power and legal authority.
+It clarifies the scope of power, the relationship among various institutions within the government and society.
 It has precedence over ordinary laws and cannot be changed like ordinary laws.
-The Government of India Act (1935) was modified and promulgated in the newly state of Pakistan.
+The Government of India Act (1935) was modified and promulgated in the new state of Pakistan.
 The elected members in the 1946 elections made the first Constituent Assembly that faced grievous circumstances.

-The major issues, the first constituent assembly faced, were about:
+The major issues, the first constituent assembly faced, during the formation of the objective resolution were about: